-Confidence isn’t something you wake up with one day.
+Confidence isn’t something you suddenly wake up with one day.

-For most women, confidence is built through experiences that prove to us we are capable.
+For most of us, confidence is built slowly through experiences that prove we’re capable of more than we thought.

-And for me, that confidence was forged under a barbell.
+For me, that process happened under a barbell.

 Strength training didn’t just change my body.